How to validate your startup idea before you spend $50K on dev

 How much does startup validation cost?

-Startup validation typically costs between $500 and $3,000, depending on how much you spend on ads for landing page testing.
-The customer interview stages cost nothing but your time.
-Compare that to the $50,000 to $100,000 you would spend building an unvalidated product, and the math is straightforward.
+Startup validation typically costs between $500 and $3,000, depending on how much gets spent on ads for the landing page test.
+Customer interviews cost nothing but time.
+Compared to the $50,000 to $100,000 of building an unvalidated product, the math is uncomfortably one-sided.

 How long does it take to validate a startup idea?

 Plan for 4 to 8 weeks.
 Problem interviews take 1 to 2 weeks.
 Solution interviews take another 1 to 2 weeks.
-Landing page testing takes 1 to 2 weeks.
+The landing page test takes 1 to 2 weeks.
 A concierge MVP takes 2 to 4 weeks.
-You can compress this timeline if you move fast, but do not skip stages.
+The schedule can compress, but the stages should not get skipped.

 Can I validate a startup idea without spending money?

-Yes, partially.
+Mostly yes.
 Problem and solution interviews are free.
-You can build a basic landing page on Carrd for $19 per year.
-The only stage that requires real spending is paid advertising to test demand from strangers, and even that can be done for $500 if your targeting is precise.
+A basic landing page on Carrd is $19 a year.
+The only stage that needs real spending is paid ads to test demand from strangers, and even that can be done for $500 with precise targeting.

 What if my validation results are mixed?

-Mixed results usually mean your positioning is off, not that the idea is dead.
-Go back to your interview notes and look for a subsegment that was more enthusiastic than the rest.
-Narrow your target audience and retest.
+Mixed results usually mean the positioning is off, not that the idea is dead.
+Go back to the interview notes and look for a subsegment that was more enthusiastic than the rest.
+Narrow the target audience and retest.
 A focused product for a specific group beats a generic product for everyone.

 Do I need a technical co-founder to validate?

-No. Every stage of validation described in this article can be done by a non-technical founder.
-You do not need code for customer interviews, landing pages (use Carrd or Unbounce), or concierge MVPs.
-When you are ready to build, you can hire a developer or work with a consultant like me.
+No. Every stage in this guide can be done by a non-technical founder.
+No code is needed for customer interviews, landing pages (Carrd or Unbounce), or concierge MVPs.
+When the time comes to build, working with a senior consultant is one option.
+The applications service covers what that looks like at $3,499/mo Standard or $4,500/mo Pro.

 What comes next